1. About hydrocortisone injections

 It's possible that if you have a "live" vaccine around the time that you have a hydrocortisone injection, your immune system might not be strong enough to handle it.
 This could lead to you getting an infection.

 - BCG (tuberculosis) vaccine

 - yellow fever vaccine

 - nasal spray flu vaccine

 Inactive vaccinations, like the injected flu vaccine, are safe.

 If you need to have a live vaccine, check with the nurse or doctor that it's safe for you.

-Do I need a blue steroid card?
+Do I need to carry a steroid card?

-If you have regular hydrocortisone injections, your doctor may give you a steroid card.
+If you have regular hydrocortisone injections, your doctor may give you a blue steroid card.
 Carry this with you all the time.

 If you need any medical or dental treatment, show your steroid card to the doctor or dentist.